-- In what department will the program be located; how will be it managed, staffed, and funded? - What other City departments and entities will be responsible for elements of the program; what will be their roles, responsibilities and decision making authority; how will program work activities, work products and decisions be coordinated and communicated; and how will professional collaboration, information sharing and training be fostered? - Will there be a Great Streets advisory group or oversight committee; what role will it have in shaping the design of the program? - How will the public be engaged in the program? - What is anticipated to be accomplished in 6 months, 8 months and 12 months?
+- In what department will the program be located; how will be it managed, staffed, and funded? - What other City departments and entities will be responsible for elements of the program; what will be their roles, responsibilities and decision making authority; how will program work activities, work products and decisions be coordinated and communicated; and how will professional collaboration, information sharing and training be fostered? - Will there be a Complete Streets advisory group or oversight committee; what role will it have in shaping the design of the program? - · What will be the public engagement mechanism; how will it work? - · What is anticipated to be accomplished in 6 months, 8 months and 12 months?